7 Nicest Fighters in MMA History | Easily Explained

-Maia is is one of the best Brazilian Jiu Jitsu practitioners that the sport has ever seen.
+Maia is one of the best Brazilian Jiu-Jitsu practitioners that the sport has ever seen.

-He is widely regarded as one of the most respectful fighters ever, and definitely makes the nicest fighters list.
+He is widely regarded as one of the most respectful fighters ever and makes the nicest fighters list.

-Even when he famously fought Colby Covington in Brazil, and Covington went on a very dangerous tirade after his win, Maia was all class afterwards.
+Even when he famously fought Colby Covington in Brazil, and Covington went on a very dangerous tirade after his win, Maia was all class afterward.

 One of the best aspects in the octagon that Maia has is he immediately lets go of his submission when he knows his opponent is 'out'.